wirenboard/wb-mqtt-serial/docs/Entities.md

 can't be obtained without obtaining whole block.

 #### IR Value Layer [TIRValue and its subclasses]
-A hierarchy of classes that hold (byte sequence) <-> (value) conversion logic.
+A hierarchy of classes that holds (byte sequence) <-> (value) conversion logic.
 Produces top level value by turning byte sequence into meaningful value and vice versa.
-May represent numeric value as well as string.
+May represent numeric and textual value.
 Formatting is done here.
-For strings formatting configs are ignored.
+For text formatting is not performed.

+#### IR Value Assembler [TIR*ValueAssembler]
+A subset of IR Value Layer that encapsulate (byte sequence) <-> (typed value) conversion logic </br>
+Assembled typed value (i.e. int, double, vector) is used to store value that later will be converted to string by IR*Value class that inherited from the assembler class.

 #### Virtual Register [TVirtualRegister]
 A formatted top level device data representation layer.
 Holds IR Value.